luigirizzo/netmap/WINDOWS/README.txt

 **************************************************************
-DISCLAIMER: This documentation is currently outdated.
-            It is going to be updated soon.
+DISCLAIMER: The Windows port of netmap is currently unmantained.
+Not even compilation is guaranteed.
+Moreover, it is know to contain security-critcal bugs.
 **************************************************************

 This directory contains the Windows version of netmap, developed by